flutter/website/intellij-setup.md

 1. Open preferences (**Preferences** on macOS, **File>Settings** on Linux).
 1. Select **Languages & Frameworks>Flutter**.
-1. Enter or browse to your Flutter SDK directory in **Flutter SDK path** For example, `/Users/obiwan/flutter`.
+1. Enter or browse to your Flutter SDK directory in **Flutter SDK path**.
+This is the top-level `flutter` directory, without the `bin` subdirectory.
+For example, `/Users/obiwan/flutter`.
 1. Click **OK**